 - Tailor health information technology systems to emphasize patient safety improvements.

 - Establish a national effort to prevent patient harm in outpatient settings.

-How can patients and family caregivers reduce the risk of medical errors in outpatient settings?
+How can your reduce your risk of medical errors in outpatient settings?

 Since your health can depend on how you manage your care, I suggest the following: